Mig-uel/advanced-js/design-patterns-and-proxy-objects/notes.md

 ```

 In this example, we create a `data` object with properties `name` and `age`.
 We define a `handler` object with `get` and `set` traps to intercept property access and updates on the proxy object.
 When a property is accessed or modified on the proxy object, the `get` and `set` traps log messages and update the UI to reflect the changes in the data model.

+## Conclusion

+Design patterns like the Module Pattern, Singleton Pattern, Observer Pattern, Registry Pattern, Mixin Pattern, and Proxy Pattern are powerful tools for structuring and organizing code, managing shared resources, implementing cross-cutting concerns, and adding additional functionality to objects.
+By understanding and applying these patterns, you can create more modular, maintainable, and scalable applications.

+Keep in mind that design patterns are not strict rules but rather guidelines and best practices that can help you solve common problems in software development.
+It's important to choose the right pattern for the specific problem you are trying to solve and adapt it to fit the requirements of your application.

+Design patterns can help you write cleaner, more efficient, and more maintainable code by providing proven solutions to common problems.
+By mastering design patterns and understanding when and how to apply them, you can become a more effective and skilled developer.

+Key takeaways:

+- The Module Pattern is useful for encapsulating methods and properties into a single object, providing private and public encapsulation in JavaScript.
+- The Singleton Pattern ensures that only one instance of a class is created and provides a global point of access to that instance.
+- The Observer Pattern enables a subscription model where objects listen to events or changes and are notified when they occur.
+- The Registry Pattern is used to manage objects and resources in a centralized registry, providing a way to store, access, and manage objects without exposing them directly to the client code.
+- The Mixin Pattern allows objects to inherit methods and properties from multiple sources, enabling the composition of objects with different behaviors.
+- The Proxy Pattern allows you to create a placeholder (proxy) for another object, controlling access to the real object and adding additional behavior or restrictions.
+- Proxies can be used to implement lazy loading, access control, logging, caching, data binding, and other cross-cutting concerns in an application.